JamieBort/Data-Logging-App/README.md

 - angular-tour-of-heroes - Created when in the `Angular_Tour_Of_Heros` branch and for exploring "regular" Angular.

+- Svelte - Created for Svelte projects.

-* Vue - Created for Vue projects.
+- Vue - Created for Vue projects.

 ### Files

 - LICENSE

+- NextSteps.md - The next things that need to be accomplished, in order, based on the list found in the `ToDo.md` file.

 - README.md - This readme file.